aotakeda/browser-relay/README.md

    - Reload the webpage after installing the extension
    - Check browser console for extension errors
    - Look for `[Browser Relay]` debug messages in the browser console
+   - Check the extension popup to ensure console logs are enabled
-   - Verify the current domain is in your allow-list (if configured)
+   - Verify the current domain is included in your capture scope (check the popup "Capture Scope" section)

 2. **Debug logging not working**